 Fundraising for research is a great way to raise awareness of pancreatic cancer while doing something practical to help beat the disease.
-We have dedicated places for some events around the UK, such as the London Marathon or the London to Surrey bike ride.
+We have dedicated places for some events around the UK, such as the Ride London cycle or the Great North Run.
 See our events calendar for details of these.

 Lots of our supporters run their own events to raise money too.
 That can be as simple as a coffee morning or a bake sale or – if you’re feeling very adventurous – shaving your head!